Markmix-Studios/file-converter/README.md

 This tool is developed by **Markmix Studios Limited**.
 If you have any feedback, feel free to reach out or contribute to the project on GitHub.

+## Contact us
-## Contact, markmixstudios@gmail.com and bismark@markmixstudios.com
+markmixstudios@gmail.com and bismark@markmixstudios.com

 ## DEMO